About the Omaha Mobile Stage Program

 Laura Vinopal

-2. Supporting performing artists and neighborhood businesses
+2. Support performing artists and neighborhood businesses

-3. Increasing vibrancy and intergenerational social connection
+3. Increase vibrancy and intergenerational social connection

-4. Strengthening creative workforce and community networks
+4. Strengthen creative workforce and community networks

 • The Omaha Mobile Stage Youth Talent Show Summer Series is an outdoor amateur talent competition series for ages 3 through graduating high school seniors.
 The series has been active for 4 seasons.